Click here to print this page or back to page.

 Given the high cost of private insurance, it’s no wonder that many mortgagors look for ways to avoid it from the start.
 The simplest and most evident method is putting down at least 20% of the purchase price, but not everybody can afford it.
 The good news is that other effective ways do exist.

 Some mortgages don’t require private insurance.
-They include government-backed loan options supported by the United States Department of Agriculture (USDA), Veteran Affairs (VA), and the Federal Housing Administration (FHA).
+They include government-backed loan options supported by the United States Department of Agriculture (USDA), Veteran Affairs (VA loans), and the Federal Housing Administration (FHA).
 If a mortgagor is eligible for such loan programs, they may not have to worry about private insurance.

 The idea of affordable housing is increasingly supported in many cities and states.
-Hence, there are special programs aimed at making home ownership affordable for people of certain professions, such as emergency responders, firefighters, doctors, teachers, etc. These programs are generally not accompanied by a PMI requirement.
+Hence, there are special programs aimed at making home ownership affordable for people of certain professions.
+These include emergency responders, firefighters, doctors, teachers, etc. These programs are generally not accompanied by a PMI requirement.

 If a borrower isn’t eligible for government-backed or special local programs, they can consider a piggyback loan method.
 Since the point is to cover a 20% down payment, a mortgagor can put down 10% using their own funds and take out another loan for the remaining 10%.
 Although the strategy is quite viable, not all lenders allow it.
 And if they do, a borrower should consider two things – the second credit, in most cases, have a higher interest rate than the first one and should be repaid as soon as possible.

 Some mortgages with higher interest rates can be PMI-free.
-A borrower will need to go through a qualification process, and if successful, they will be able to take out a PMI-free loan putting down less than 20%.
+A borrower will need to go through a qualification process.
+If successful, they will be able to take out a PMI-free loan putting down less than 20%.
 However, a borrower should bear in mind that their monthly payments will be higher because of a higher interest rate.

 If a lender has pre-approved a certain amount for a borrower, it doesn’t mean that they have to spend it all to purchase a house.
 A homebuyer might consider buying a less expensive property that they can comfortably afford without falling under PMI.

-If a mortgagor has no opportunity to avoid private insurance, they can at least look into ways to reduce its costs.
+If a mortgagor has no opportunity to avoid private insurance, they can look into ways to reduce its costs.